Language-Research-Technology/ldaca-documentation/content/browsing-searching/search/index.md

 Basic Search allows you to search for:
 - single words
-- multiple words where at least one of these occur (e.g. `northern territory` will return results where 'northern' and 'territory' occur in isolation, as well as any instances where 'northern' and 'territory' occur in the same object.)
+- multiple words where at least one of these occur in the item (e.g. `northern territory` will return results where 'northern' and 'territory' occur in isolation, as well as any instances where 'northern' and 'territory' occur in the same object).

 Basic Search does not allow you to search for:
 - exact phrases